gordontang/gordontang.github.io/about.md

 </table>

 ### What I do for fun
 I love sports.
 Everything including volleyball, dragon boat, hockey, golf, skiing, and more.
-Not surprisingly, I love the outdoors and the back country.
+Not surprisingly, I love the outdoors and the back-country.

 In my spare time, I follow tech news and drool over the cool new hardware and software.